 Moses also said to Korah, “Now listen, you Levites!
 Isn’t it enough for you that the God of Israel has separated you from the rest of the Israelite community and brought you near himself to do the work at the LORD’s tabernacle and to stand before the community and minister to them?” – Numbers 16:8-9

 “Who is wealthy,” the Jewish sages ask in the Talmud.
 They answer, “He who is happy with his lot.”
-This week’s Torah portion recalls the rebellion of Korah against Moses and Aaron.
+Our scripture verse today recalls the rebellion of Korah against Moses and Aaron.
 If wealth were defined by how much a person has, then Korah was one of the wealthiest men to ever live.
 However, if you gauge a person’s wealth by the definition of the sages, there could be no poorer man.
 Korah had everything in the world, but still was not happy.

 This was the root of Korah’s unhappiness.
 He was so close and so important, yet not as important and close as the priests who could see and do things that were forbidden to him.
 Plain and simple, Korah was jealous.
 For all that he had, he felt he still was lacking.